woosting/linux/contents/encryption/pass-phrase-change.md

 	# cryptsetup luksHeaderBackup /dev/<sdxi> --header-backup-file </backup/path>
 	```

-	> Replace `luksHeaderBackup` by `luksHeaderRestore` to restore the old keys.
+	> ALTERNATIVE: Replace `luksHeaderBackup` by `luksHeaderRestore` to restore the old keys.

-	> _Note: Store the header backup on a secure place (preferably another LUKS partition on a USB stick)_.
+	> _CAUTION: Store the header backup on a secure place (preferably another LUKS partition on a USB stick)_.

 4. Add the new key: